zendframework/zend-di/docs/book/cookbook/aot-guide.md

     private function getGeneratedFactories()
     {
-        // The generated fectories.php file is compatible with
+        // The generated factories.php file is compatible with
         // zend-servicemanager's factory configuration.
         // This avoids using the abstract AutowireFactory, which
         // improves performance a bit since we spare some lookups.